 The profile download instruction is sent by the terminal to the UICC as part of the UICC initialization procedure and as soon as possible when CAT functionality is modified in the terminal.
-If class "s" is supported, the profile download instruction is sent also every time a Connected Entity accessing CAT functionalities over a Modem interface is connected or disconnected.
-If the terminal supports class "s" the profile download instruction shall combine capabilities supported by the terminal and the Connected Entity according to annex S.
+If class "s" is supported, the profile download instruction is sent also every time the Connected Entity accessing CAT functionalities over a Modem interface is connected or disconnected or changes its profile.
+If the terminal supports class "s" the profile download instruction shall combine capabilities supported by the terminal and the Connected Entity according to annex T.